marcomasa/knowrob/README.md

 ![CI](https://github.com/knowrob/knowrob/workflows/CI/badge.svg)

 [KnowRob](http://www.knowrob.org) is a knowledge processing system designed for robots.
 Its purpose is to equip robots with the capability to organize information in re-usable knowledge chunks, and to perform reasoning in an expressive logic.
-It further provides a set of tools for visualization and acquisition of knowledge.
+It further provides a set of tools for visualization and acquisition of knowledge, aswell as a ROS interface for easy integration into custom projects.

 ## Outline